 Standard deduction.
 An amount (based on filing status, age, and blindness) that can be subtracted from adjusted gross income in figuring taxable income.
-The standard deduction of a dependent is subject to a limit based on earned income.
 The standard deduction is not used if itemized deductions are claimed.

 Tax year.
 The time period covered by a tax return.
 Usually this is January 1 to December 31, a calendar year, but taxpayers can elect a fiscal tax year with different beginning and ending dates.